|

 The

-2003 following a grant from the Arts Council of England.
-It
+following a grant from the Arts Council of England.
+It was first

-was first established in 1986 and now acts as a national agency,
+established in 1986 and now acts as a national agency, which

-artists at its gallery and develops touring exhibitions.
-Touring
+at its gallery and develops touring exhibitions.
+Touring exhibitions

-(1999) which presented a new generation of contemporary artists
+presented a new generation of contemporary artists from mainland

-from mainland China to British audiences and Made in China,
+China to British audiences and Made in China, an exhibition

 Cube